Binyavanga Wainaina: Personal life

 On 1 December 2016, World AIDS Day, Wainaina announced on his Twitter profile that he was HIV positive, "and happy".
 In 2018, he announced that he would be marrying his long-term partner the following year.

 Death

 Wainaina died, aged 48, after a stroke on the evening of 21 May 2019, at Aga Khan Hospital in Nairobi, according to news and family sources.
 He had experienced several strokes since 2016.

+A collection of Wainaina's essays, entitled How to Write About Africa, was posthumously published in 2022.